koenderks/jfa/README.md

 devtools::install.github('koenderks/jfa')
 ```

-After installation the `jfa` package can be loaded in R or RStudio by typing:
+After installation, the `jfa` package can be loaded with:

 ```
 library(jfa)